NASDAQ: TLRY

 Reportable Segments

-Our business consists of four reporting segments, which are defined by the industry in which we compete, target consumers and need, route to market, and margins.
+Our business consists of four reporting segments, which are defined by the industry in which we compete, target consumers, route to market, and margins.
 This enables us to track and measure our performance and build processes for repeatable success in each of these categories.
 Our defined reporting segments align with how our Chief Operating Decision Maker (“CODM”), our CEO and Chairman of the Board, evaluates and manages our business, including resource allocation and performance assessment.
 We report our operating results in four reportable segments:

 •